 What do you really think?
 CLASHers are invited to submit blog postings on lead safety at our "what do you really think..." webpage.
 CLASH reserves the right to edit for appropriateness, clarity, and decency. blog posts must be lead related, no personal attacks or electioneering.

 Canvassing -- CLASH and our member organization NEOCH will be doing lit drops in CMHA properties where lead risks assessments will be going on.
 Goals will be to provide information on the impending lead risk assessments, encourage residents to take an online survey about lead safety, and to identify residents who would like to take leadership around lead safety activities.
-CLASH and NEOCH will be holding a training in February to familiarize volunteers with the basics materials and procedures.
-Watch for news of Canvassing training in March.
+CLASH and NEOCH will be holding a training to familiarize volunteers with the basics materials and procedures.

 Tabling -- Tabling at community events: Beginning in March, CLASH will be providing lead safe information at community events.
-Most of these will be one-off events sponsored by other community groups, but we're hoping to have some recurrent events like first Saturdays at Coit Road Farmers Market and we're planning sponsor a series of Lead Safe Resource Fairs through the summer.
+Most of these will be one-off events sponsored by other community groups and we're planning sponsor a series of Lead Safe Resource Fairs through the summer.
 Tablers need a little basic info about Lead Safety and some techniques for working with residents who stop to talk.
-CLASH will be holding a training for tablers in April.
-Will you join us?

 Legislative analysis: What are the recommendations and duties for school water testing under the new Lead and Copper rule?
 What are policies in CMSD?
 What are policies in other states.